ksnavely/ansible-repo/README.md

 ### website

 This playbook stands up my person website stack.
-There are a few components:
+There are a few component roles:

+#### flask-website
    - The [website](https://github.com/ksnavely/website) repo controls the front page of the site.
    - The [rockfall](https://github.com/ksnavely/rockfall) repo hold a fun HTML5/JS game -- can you make it to level 5?

+#### nginx
-   - The nginx role stands up a proxy server in front of the overall website's components
+   - The nginx role stands up a proxy server in front of the overall website's components.